-I am a first-year graduate student here at Columbia broadly interested in galaxies and exoplanets.
+I am a second-year graduate student here at Columbia broadly interested in galaxies and exoplanets.
 I am researching what could be possible with the next-generation of telescopes investigating exoplanets with some exciting prospects in the works.
 I also write science fiction and mythology novels in my spare time!

 mmctier at astro.columbia.edu

 I am a graduate student working on calibrating the properties of Kepler planet host stars using transit data.
 My previous research has focused on the accretion history of the Milky Way, from understanding the Milky Way's satellite galaxy population in a broader cosmological context to analyzing the dynamics of tidal streams in the Milky Way halo.
 More recently I have been investigating the use of machine learning techniques for exoplanetary science.